otrv4/otrv4/otrv4.md

    See [Verification: RVrf({A1, A2, A3}, sigma, m)](#verification-verifya1-a2-a3-sigma-m)
    for details.

-A Non-Interactive-Auth is an OTR message encoded as:
+A Non-Interactive-Auth is an OTRv4 message encoded as:

 ```
 Protocol version (SHORT)